nyarly/corundum/README.md

       end
     end

-That's the whole thing.  'rake release' will push the current version of the gem, but only if we can go through a complete a correct QA process.
+That's the whole thing.
+Now 'rake release' will push the current version of the gem, but only if we can go through a complete a correct QA process.
 (Incidentally, that's the Rakefile for Corundum itself.)

 The other goal with Corundum is to present all of these tools as